vintertown/sdi-doc/docs/apache/first-steps.md

 `aptitude install apache2`

 Apache will automatically show a default page if the package has been installed correctly.
-Since we have already entered our VM in the previous [DNS task](/dns/transfer-dns-configurations), we can call it globally and see the default page.
+Since we have already entered our virtual machine in the previous [DNS task](/dns/transfer-dns-configurations), we can call it globally and see the default page.

 ## Using the default Apache frontend

-We have moved the index.html file which was located in the path /var/www/html to the root folder.
+We have moved the index.html file which was located in the path `/var/www/html to the root folder`.
 When reloading the web page again, a new default page appears.
 It shows the Apache and Linux version.

 ## Hosting own content